• Skip to primary navigation

 Choose the darkest green crown; sometimes you'll see light green areas on the surface; try to avoid these, as they've aged and/or been exposed to light.

-Pick from the back of the broccoli bin; broccoli is light-sensitive, as is cauliflower, so try to get one that hasn't been exposed to the florescent lighting
+Pick from the back of the broccoli bin; broccoli is light-sensitive, as is cauliflower, so try to get one that hasn’t been exposed to the fluorescent lighting

-The crowns should be firm; if it feels soft or soggy, don't get that one...look in the back of the bin
+The crowns should be dark green in color and firm; if it feels soft or soggy and is a light lime green color, don’t get that one…look in the back of the vegetable bin for the darkest crowns.

 Can I use frozen or pre-packaged broccoli?

 Frozen or packaged broccoli works for this recipe as well.
-If you use frozen, buy the florets and place them in a colander to thaw before blanching.
+If you use frozen, buy the florets and place them in a colander to thaw them.
+Frozen broccoli florets have already been blanched so you can skip the blanching process if you use frozen broccoli.

-If find fresh or pre-packaged best because I can actually see how much broccoli I'm getting.
+I find fresh or prepackaged best because I can actually see how much broccoli I’m getting.

 The frozen bags don't seem to have enough and I never know how much to buy, so I buy too much.

 As I mentioned earlier, there are thousands of ways to make this classic Summer Broccoli Crunch salad.
-Here are some ideas you might want to consider:
+Here are some ideas you might want to consider for this tasty vegetable salad:

-Add chopped pecans, walnuts, peanuts, macademia nuts or sunflower seeds
+• Add chopped pecans, walnuts, peanuts, macadamia nuts or roasted and salted, crunchy sunflower seeds

-If you take this dish to an outdoor gathering, place the serving bowl in a larger bowl full of ice so the mayonnaise won't turn rancid
+If you take this dish to outdoor family gatherings or a summer BBQ, place the serving bowl in a larger bowl full of ice so the mayonnaise won’t turn rancid

 Serve in individual ramekins or parfait cups for ease and presentation (by the time the third person has scooped into the salad, it doesn't look as appetizing)